 The following listed Order of Events shall be used for grade 7-8 girls and boys involving Ohio schools.
 This bulletin supersedes the Order of Events in the NFHS Track and Field Rules Book.
-The javelin is NOT an approved event and is not permitted in high school competitions.
-Rule 2 - Scoring and Ties; exceptions to this rule are not permissible.
+The javelin and hammer are NOT approved events and are not permitted in 7th & 8th grade competitions.